Pierbattista Pizzaballa: Arab–Israel conflict

 In February 2025, the Patriarch commented on the situation in the West Bank, saying that at the time a temporary ceasefire in Gaza started, military and police operations had increased in the West Bank.
 In July of the same year, he and the Orthodox Patriarch of Jerusalem led a delegation of Christian leaders and diplomats in a solidarity visit to Taybeh, a fully Christian town in the West Bank which had seen attacks by Israeli settlers.
 During this visit, Cardinal Pizzaballa stated that in the West Bank, currently, the only law was that of power and not that of rights, continuing that "we must work for the law to return to this part of the country, so anyone can appeal to the law to enforce their rights."

 After three people were killed when an Israeli strike hit parts of the roof of the Holy Family Church in Gaza, the compound of which shelters hundreds of displaced civilians (both Christians and Muslims) and includes a home for dozens of disabled children cared for by nuns from the order of Mother Teresa, Cardinal Pizzaballa, along with the Orthodox Patriarch Theophilos III of Jerusalem, was granted access into the war zone in Gaza.
-Pizzaballa went on to stay in the church compound from July 18 to July 20, 2025, also visiting the nearby Christian-run Al-Ahli hospital where he met doctors, nurses and patients, a Caritas medicine distribution center as well as the wider neighborhood.
+Pizzaballa went on to stay in the church compound from 18 to 20 July 2025, also visiting the nearby Christian-run Al-Ahli hospital where he met doctors, nurses and patients, a Caritas medicine distribution center as well as the wider neighborhood.
 He further coordinated the delivery of 500 tons of aid (consisting of food, medical and sanitary supplies) into Gaza which were only authorized for entry after the church incident.
 Speaking on the Gaza Strip famine amid the war, Cardinal Pizzaballa said he had witnessed extreme hunger in the Strip, and described the then prevailing Israeli blocks on food and medical shipments as a "sentence" for starving Palestinians.
 He called the policy "unacceptable and morally unjustifiable".
 At the same time, Pizzaballa said that it was also important "to acknowledge the solidarity [with people in Gaza] of many parts of the Israeli society" and that it was "also thanks to them we could do what we are doing, the [eventual] delivery [of aid], everything".